-The ever consistent Rose is telling anyone who’d like to listen of her grand plans.
+The ever-consistent Rose is telling anyone who’d like to listen of her grand plans.
 She has a time table over the next decade, scheming her overtaking of the world.
 Dom’s going to France for an internship the year after this.
-James is planning on Quidditch and I’m as lost as I ever was.
+James is planning on Quidditch and I’m as lost as I've ever been.
+No great grades, no great talent, no great escape.
+Nobody asks me about it either.
+They all seem to sense that there's no possible chance that Practical-Lucy could ever plan anything spectacular in her life.
 It’s unsettling, watching as everyone moves away me, their gazes already set on the slowly rising horizon years before it is to set.

 I avoid Ted’s stare all night, refusing to see the goodbye that’s waiting for me there.
 I hate that he’s leaving me, more so than when he’s coming around.
 He tells everyone of his upcoming travels, praising multicultural experiences and seeing the world.
 I don’t care about seeing the world.
 I just want to see him.

 “Could you come here for a sec, Luce?"

 I look down into my lap.
 James is absolutely no help, snoring loudly into my ear, his mouth lying wide open against my shoulder as he sleeps away his high.
 I clench my hands.

 “Luce, come on.
 It’s my last night here.”

 “I’m not coming just so you can have some 'Great Goodbye'," I answer, air-quoting.
 "Not in the mood, mister.”